 Assistant Conductor: Gothenburg Opera Assistant Conductor: Orchestre de Paris

-International invitations are quickly gathering pace for the young Latvian conductor Aivis Greters who has been appointed Assistant Conductor concurrently to two arts organisations this season, Gothenburg Opera and the Orchestre de Paris.
+Hailed as one of the most exciting discoveries from the Baltics, young Latvian conductor Aivis Greters was appointed Assistant Conductor concurrently to two arts organisations last season, Gothenburg Opera and Orchestre de Paris.

-Deeply rooted in the rich musical tradition of his home country, in the 2020/21 season, Greters debuted as symphonic conductor with the three major orchestras, the Latvian National Symphony Orchestra, Riga Sinfonietta and Liepāja Symphony Orchestra.
-April 2022 saw his debut with the Latvian National Opera.
+Deeply rooted in the rich musical tradition of his home country, in the 2020/21 season Greters debuted as symphonic conductor with the three major orchestras, the Latvian National Symphony Orchestra, Riga Sinfonietta and Liepāja Symphony Orchestra.
+He will return to work with all three of them again in 2023/24.
+His debut with the Latvian National Opera occurred in 2022 and a return visit is planned for next season.
 Outside Latvia, Aivis Greters was awarded the second prize of the 2021 Deutscher Dirigentenpreis and conducted WDR Sinfonieorchester Köln and Gürzenich Orchester in this context.

 Aivis Greters attended master classes with conductors such as Jörg-Peter Weigle, Steven Layton, Zbigniew Graca, Lutz Köhler, Ekhart Wycik and Alexander Polianichko.
-Most recently, he was a participant in the Järvi Conducting Academy at Pärnu Music Festival, where he was also chosen to conduct three festival performances, and the Tonhalle Orchester Zürich Masterclass with Paavo Järvi where he was awarded the Prize of the Jury.
+Most recently he was participant of the Järvi Conducting Academy at Pärnu Music Festival where he was chosen to also conduct three festival performances, and the Tonhalle Orchester Zürich Masterclass with Paavo Järvi where he was awarded the Prize of the Jury.

 Greters graduated from the Jāzeps Vītols Latvian Academy of Music’s orchestral conducting department led by Professor Mārtiņš Ozoliņš.
 From 2013 to 2017 he studied choral conducting at the Latvian Academy of Music and further developed his skills between 2015 and 2016 at the Royal College of Music in Stockholm.